Mintbase/templates/README.md

 1. Clone the repository: `https://github.com/Mintbase/templates`
 2. Start a new branch for your template
-3. Create your template within the branch
+3. Create a new folder for your template within the branch
+4. Add a README.MD following the guidelines below
-4. Open a pull request
+5. Open a pull request
-5. Ensure deployment works seamlessly
+6. Ensure deployment works seamlessly

 ### Template Acceptance Criteria

 For a greater chance of having your template accepted, it should meet the following criteria:

-1. **Originality:** The template should feature original code and not be copied from existing sources.
+**Originality:** The template should feature original code and not be copied from existing sources. **Creating something new and unique is highly valued**; original contributions take precedence over duplicating existing content with minor modifications.

-2. **Code Quality:** The code should be clean and easy to understand.
+**Code Quality:** The code should be clean and easy to understand.

-3. **README Format:** The template must respect the README format to be indexed by our system.
+**README Format:** The template must respect the README format to be indexed by our system.

-4. **Usefulness:** The example should either serve as a good platform to start a project or represent a use case/solve a problem.
+**Usefulness:** The example should either serve as a good platform to start a project or represent a use case/solve a problem.

  ## README Template